 We are a Diamond Open Access publisher for journals, offering all our journal content free of charge to readers.
 We do not charge authors and editors for publishing journals with us, but publishing books, reports and other monographs incurs charges.

 We apply Open Access Creative Commons licences to all publications.
-The editor of each journal title can choose from CC BY (Attribution), CC BY-NC (Attribution-NonCommercial), CC BY-NC-SA (Attribution-NonCommercial-ShareAlike) or CC BY-NC-ND (Attribution-NonCommercial-NoDerivatives) as its default licence.
-We allow journal authors to choose any of these licences for their own work, enabling them to ensure UK funder compliance.
-Authors and editors of books, reports and other monographs can choose between the CC BY-NC or CC BY-NC-ND licences for each volume.
+For journal content, we recommend the CC BY-NC-ND (Attribution-NonCommercial-NoDerivatives) licence.
+Authors and editors of books, reports and other monographs can choose between the CC BY-NC (Attribution-NonCommercial) or CC BY-NC-ND licences for each volume.

 The University Research Integrity and Governance Code of Practice policy which was approved by the Senate in April 2015 includes requirements for open data and states: